-If actively deployed, geoengineering tools and experiments will delay any climate action, providing justification for gov-
+If actively deployed, geoengineering tools and experiments will delay any climate action, providing justification for governments not to increase their emissions reductions' targets.

 POLITICAL AND JURIDICAL

 By nature, geoengineering is transboundary.
 Therefore, the impacts cannot be equally and fairly distributed.
 Who gets the control of the Earth's thermostat?
 Whose interests are served?
 This could also risk the violation of several international treaties, including the Environmental Modification Convention (ENMOD) and risks of weaponisation.